 How to Get a Mexican IP Address

 The method you use to get a Mexican IP address is up to you.
 You could take the easiest route and use a proxy, but that’s not a reliable way to do it.
 Even our best free proxy doesn’t always work and can leave you vulnerable.
 Plus, your true IP address isn’t shielded and it’s quite easy to trace things back to you.
 Read our guide on how to trace an IP address and our VPN vs. proxy vs. Tor piece for more.

 The best way to get a Mexican IP address is with a virtual private network.
 That way, you’ll be protected and remain anonymous.
 There are many good choices in our best VPN reviews, but some are better than others for Mexico.
 Most important is that the provider has servers there, and the more it has the better, otherwise you’ll be stuck where you started.

 Also, if it’s Netflix you want, you need a service that can get past its VPN detection system.
 If you choose one that doesn’t get the job done, you’ll be left looking at an error message.
 Read our piece on the Netflix proxy error for more.
 There are a few that can get past it, though.

 CyberGhost is a good choice for Mexico.
-Of its more than 3,000 servers worldwide, 20 are in Mexico, giving you plenty of options for changing your IP address.
+Of its around 7,800 servers worldwide, 20 are in Mexico, giving you plenty of options for changing your IP address.
 It has good security and honors privacy, too.